-- (a) With the integers you use in math class, there are only a few pairs you can multiply together to get 6: 1 and 6, -1 and -6, 2 and 3, and -2 and -3.
+- (a) (corrected 5/13) With the integers you use in math class, there are only a few pairs you can multiply together to get 14: 1 and 14, -1 and -14, 7 and 2, and -7 and -2.
 However because int variables in C have a limited bit width, they behave somewhat differently.
-Explain how to find, and give, another pair of 32-bit ints which multiply together to get 6, even though they wouldn't as mathematical integers.
-There is a simple example you can write down (in hex) without any complicated calculation, if you use the fact that multiplying by a power of two is equivalent to shifting left in binary. - (b) With normal integers there isn't any integer you can multiply by 11 to get 6.
+Explain how to find, and give, another pair of 32-bit ints which multiply together to get 14, even though they wouldn't as mathematical integers.
+There is a simple example you can write down (in hex) without any complicated calculation; it may be easiest to see if you think about the fact that multiplying by a power of two is equivalent to shifting left in binary. - (b) With normal integers there isn't any integer you can multiply by 11 to get 15.
 But again C ints are different.
-Explain how to find, and give, a 32-bit int which yields 6 when multiplied by 11.
+Explain how to find, and give, a 32-bit int which yields 15 when multiplied by 11.
 For this it might be easiest to use a computer for the calculations.
-You can get the answer, and partial credit, just with a brute-force search through all 2^{32} possibilities, but for full credit think of a more clever approach.
+You can get the answer, and partial credit, just with a brute-force search through all 2 possibilities, but for full credit think of a more clever approach.
 (If you haven't heard about "modular arithmetic", you might want to look it up.
-We'll encounter it again later in the course.)

-(c) In your previous C programming you've probably already used the formatted output function printf, but you may not have used all of its features.
+Besides its relevance here, we'll encounter it again later in the course.) - (c) In your previous C programming you've probably already used the formatted output function printf, but you may not have used all of its features.
 For this question, write a printf format string that produces the output:

-when passed the arguments "0, 115, 15527405, "election", 735" Your format string should contain 5 conversion specifications (i.e., it should use all five arguments), and be no more than 27 characters long.
+when passed the five arguments "0, 115, 15527405, "election", 735"

+Your format string should contain 5 conversion specifications (i.e., it should use all five arguments), and be no more than 27 characters long.